DorisWarren/Daisy_Long_Legs/README.md

 Watching stripe elements video to see what needs to be implemented on site

 More documentation on stripe elements

+Continuation on stripe video